 Initially launching a loan program, they quickly pivoted to grants because they did not have to be paid back and provided enough financial support to keep businesses afloat.

-They were flexible in their program structure so that they could adjust what the grants covered as the economic challenges evolved throughout the pandemic.
+They were flexible in their program structure so that they could adjust what the government grants covered as the economic challenges evolved throughout the pandemic.

 After the relief phase of the program, they wanted to enable businesses to withstand another Covid wave or another crisis.
 So, they began to offer grants to help them adjust their business model or alter a physical structure, such as adding a drive-up window, to be more future-proofed.